<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 4. Explain why you want to meet

-After you’ve explained why you want to meet, it’s time to offer a few dates and times that work for you.
-When choosing dates and times, be sure to keep the other person’s schedule in mind as well.
-It’s also important to offer a few appointment scheduling options so that the other person can choose the platform that works best for them.
+After you've explained why you want to meet, it's time to offer a few timeslots that work for you.
+When choosing, keep the other person's schedule in mind as well.
+It's also important to offer a few appointment scheduling options so that the other person can choose a platform that works best for them.
+You should be aware of the most popular tools available for this type of service.

-Finally, be sure to follow up after the meeting.
-Don’t get discouraged if you don’t receive a response right away.
+When the meeting is over, it's a good idea to send a follow-up.
+Don't get discouraged if you don't receive a response right away.
 Sometimes people are busy and need time to think about your offer.
-If you don’t hear back after a few days, send a polite follow-up email.
+If you don't hear back after a few days, you can send a related email reminder.

 Final Thoughts

-We hope you’ve found this guide on the best times to email potential customers and how to do it helpful.
-Don’t think of sending emails as a chore but rather as an opportunity to build relationships and grow your business.
-With a little bit of effort, you’ll be sure to see results in no time.
+We hope you've found our guide helpful.
+Here at Cirrus Insight, we don't think of sending emails as a chore but rather an opportunity to build relationships and grow.
+With a little bit of effort, you'll be sure to see results in no time.
+We also offer awesome email templates to schedule meetings.
+There are days when you are simply swamped with notifications and stakeholder requests that you may need something to help you out.

 BJ Mendelson